-Benzene is an aromatic volatile organic compound characterized by the U.S. Environmental Protection Agency (U.S. EPA) as a "known" human carcinogen via all routes of exposure based upon convincing human evidence, as well as supporting evidence from animal studies (U.S. EPA, 1998).
-In Japan, the Air Pollution Control Law was revised in 1996 and the

-Environmental Quality Standard level for benzene was established at 3 ug/m^3 in 1997.
-The government enforced the regulation, that the permissible upper limit of benzene content in gasoline should be decreased to 1 vol. % from January 2000.
+Benzene is an aromatic volatile organic compound characterized by the U.S. Environmental Protection Agency (U.S. EPA) as a "known" human carcinogen for all routes of exposure based upon convincing human evidence, as well as supporting evidence from animal studies [1].
+In Japan, the Air Pollution Control Law was revised in 1996 and the Environmental Quality Standard level for benzene was established at 3 ug/m3 in 1997.
+The government enforced the regulation, that the permissible upper limit for benzene concentration in gasoline should be decreased to 1 vol. %, from January 2000.

-In our previous study (Kajihara et al., 2000a; Kajihara et al., 1999; Kajihara and Ishizuka, 1998), we evaluated the aggregate population cancer risk due to ambient benzene for the entire Japanese population, using data of ambient NOx levels measured at air-pollution-monitoring stations nationwide, and the regression equation between the levels of benzene and NOx.
-The population-weighted exposure levels for the roadside population and the general-environment population were calculated to be 6.7 ug/m3 and 3.2 ug/m3, respectively, at the 1997 benzene level, and 84 % of the entire population was exposed to a lifetime cancer risk level of 1 x 10-5 or greater.
+In our previous study [2 - 4], we evaluated the aggregate population cancer risk due to ambient benzene for the entire Japanese population, using data of ambient NOx levels measured at air-pollution-monitoring stations nationwide, and the regression equation between the levels of benzene and NOx.
+The population-weighted exposure levels for the roadside population and the general-environment population were calculated to be 6.7 ug/m^3 and 3.2 ug/m^3 , respectively, at the 1997 benzene level, and 84 percent of the entire population was exposed to a lifetime cancer risk level of 1×10^{-5} or greater.
 The annual number of cancer deaths was estimated to be 29.6 cases.
 Due to the regulation that established the upper limit of benzene content in gasoline at 1 vol. %, the total emission of benzene was predicted to be reduced by 27% as compared to the emission in 1993.
-The annual number of cancer deaths was expected to be 8.8 cases through the regulation of benzene content in gasoline.
-In this report, the time courses of benzene level, discharge and risk were investigated using monitoring data and reported discharge data .
+The annual number of cancer deaths was expected to be reduced by 8.8 cases through the regulation of benzene content in gasoline.
+In this report, the prediction of the time course of benzene level, discharge and risk were investigated by using the monitoring data and reported discharge data .